jeremymiller00/Predicting-Success-in-Online-Education/README.md

     * sum_click_url

-The target for my model was:\
+The target for my model was:
 * module_not_completed

 ## Modeling process
 My primary modeling concerns were evaluating the classifer based in the true positive rate (recall) and ROC AUC score.
-A strong true positive rate directly minimizes false negatives, which in this situation are a "worst case scenario (in my model, "positive" is defined as non-completion).
-ROC AUC was chosen because it provides a clear general of sense of how a binary classifier perform thoughout the range of prediction thresholds.
-I also sought a model with strong inferenetial characteristics.
-Knowing why a student is predicted not to complete a course would be be important in designing an intervention.
+A strong true positive rate directly minimizes false negatives, which in this situation are a "worst case scenario" (in my model, "positive" is defined as non-completion).
+ROC AUC was chosen because it provides a clear general sense of how a binary classifier performs thoughout the range of prediction thresholds.
+I also sought a model with strong inferential characteristics.
+Knowing why a student is predicted not to complete a course would be important in designing an intervention.
 I began by testing numerous classifier types to determine which provided the best out-of-the-box performance.
 The classifiers tested were:

 * Logistic Regression
 * Random Forest